404 Technical Support

 “Cosmic Voyager” is a sea turtle made from polished stainless steel.
 On the back of the turtle is a sprawling transparent city protected by a large transparent dome.
 Like the vast abyss of space, the deep playa is a harsh and lifeless environment.
 The “Cosmic Turtle” is an ancient and peaceful protector of this tiny world, a mytheme found in Hindu, Chinese, and Indigenous American mythology.
 This ancient symbolism is combined with reflective futuristic design to conjure visions of a “Spaceship Earth” voyaging through the cosmos into the great unknown.

 CROWN WAVE creates a space for shared experience with its gigantic scale, riotous light show, and impressive kinetic motion.
 My mission with this piece is mass hypnosis, wonder, and delight.
 It will be terrifyingly awesome!
-Five prismatic towers 30ft tall stand in a circle and bend and sway inwards and outwards in a hypnotic dance.
+Four prismatic towers 30ft tall stand in a circle and bend and sway inwards and outwards in a hypnotic dance.
 Meanwhile, colors dance and swirl around the sculpture, within and amongst the towers on high density LED arrays.
 Participants can control the movement and lighting through an interactive interface.

 Digital Dalang - Shadows out of Time

 Digital Dalang is an interactive art installation unifying traditional and modern storytelling techniques.
 Combining digital projection mapping with the ancient tradition of Indonesian (Wayang Kulit) shadow puppets.
 Each (Wayang) puppet’s shadow will interact with a multi-layer of visual effects projected on the screen, allowing participants to discover the magic and infinite possibilities of interaction as they, themselves become the (Dalang) puppeteer and call upon our mythical ancestors formed into shadows like in the song of Kidung Madraka of old.

 nikang wukir kineliran